TyOverby/tyoverby.github.io/posts/webassembly.md

 ahead-of-time compiled down to the native format on the target machine.

 In the end, neither NaCl or PNaCl took off, mostly because other browser vendors didn't want to implement them.
+Many critiqued NaCl as being another ActiveX

 ### asm.js